stanwsh/zotero-word-for-windows-integration/README.md

-# Zotero Word for Windows Integration
+# Zotero Word Integration

 This repository provides advanced Microsoft Word integration for Zotero, focusing exclusively on the VBA macro code and Word template (dotm) components.
-It enables citation, bibliography, and reference management directly within Word, with a modern ribbon UI and custom macros (`GoToZotero`).
+It enables citation, bibliography, and reference management directly within Word, with a modern ribbon UI and custom macros.

+## Cross-Platform Support

+This release includes separate templates optimized for:
+- **Windows**: Full-featured with UserForm dialog for multi-reference selection
+- **macOS**: Compatible version with text-based reference selection

 ## Legal & Trademark Notice

 Zotero and the Zotero logo are registered trademarks of the Corporation for Digital Scholarship.
 Use of the name and logo in this project is solely for the purpose of indicating compatibility.
 This project is not affiliated with or endorsed by Zotero or the Corporation for Digital Scholarship.

-All original icons or modified graphics in this project that reference Zotero use the official Zotero icon **unmodified**, in accordance with Zotero’s [trademark policy](https://www.zotero.org/support/trademark_policy), and are used strictly for descriptive, nominative purposes.
+All original icons or modified graphics in this project that reference Zotero use the official Zotero icon **unmodified**, in accordance with Zotero's [trademark policy](https://www.zotero.org/support/trademark_policy), and are used strictly for descriptive, nominative purposes.

 ## Features

 - **Go To Zotero**: Instantly navigate from a Word citation to the corresponding Zotero item(s) in your Zotero library, using the `zotero://` protocol.
 Supports both single and multi-reference citations with a user-friendly selection dialog.
 - **Modern Ribbon UI**: Redesigned ribbon layout and icons, with groups for Citations, Bibliography, and Tools, inspired by EndNote for a familiar experience.
 - **Multi-reference Support**: When a citation contains multiple references, a selection interface allows you to open one or more items in Zotero.
 - **UserForm Selection Dialog**: A modern, resizable dialog for selecting items, with Select All and Clear All options.
 See the build guide below.
+(Windows only)
-- **Compatibility**: Built and tested on Word 2010.
+- **Compatibility**: Built and tested on Word 2010 and later.
 - Original Features:
   - **Add/Edit Citations**: Insert or edit citations at the current cursor position in Word.
   - **Add/Edit Bibliography**: Insert or update a bibliography in your document.